-Development and Home Construction in the District . . .
-As of September 1, 2022, approximately 160 developed lots within the District have been sold to homebuilders within the District and remain available for construction (not including the approximately 101 single-family lots currently under construction as Shadow Canyon Phase 7).
+Development and Home Construction in the District ...
+As of August 15, 2023, approximately 154 developed lots within the District are owned by homebuilders within the District and remain available for construction.
 Failure of the Developer and/or builders to construct taxable improvements on developed lots could result in substantial increases in the rate of taxation by the District during the term of the Bonds to pay debt service on the Bonds and any other tax supported debt of the District issued in the future.
 Future increases in value will result primarily from the construction of homes by builders.
 See "Impact on District Tax Rates" above.